January 15, 2020

 Disadvantage:

-• Flexible learning times require high levels of self-responsibility and self-regulation from your employees so that learning times a) are actually planned and b) used productively.
-HR departments and managers need to be able to assess employees well.
-Therefore, this method is only limitedly applicable for large teams with little personal contact.
+• Flexible learning times require a high level of self-responsibility and self-regulation from your employees so that a) they are actually planned, and b) productively utilized.
+HR and managers need to be able to assess the employees well.
+For large teams with little personal contact, this method is therefore only conditionally possible.

-These are, as mentioned, just three proposals from a wide range of possibilities to establish learning times in companies.
-Which method fits best for your company, you must decide individually.
-Once the decision is made to implement learning times for employees, it is best to involve all managers and the employees themselves in the decision!
+These are just three suggestions from a variety of options for establishing learning times in companies.
+Which method fits your company best must be decided individually.
+Once the decision is made that learning times should be established for employees, it is also best to involve all managers and the employees themselves in the decision!

 Do you want to offer e-learning as a company or academy?
 Download our guide "Successfully Rolling Out E-Learnings with blink.it" for free.